 What is Moly Garlic?

 If you’ve never heard of this type of allium before, you may ask: what is moly garlic?
 According to Allium moly info, moly garlic (Allium moly) is a bulb plant native to Europe with a very attractive flower.
 The plant has many common names, including moly garlic, golden garlic and lily leek.
 It grows from a bulb and forms clumps of 12-inch (30 cm.) tall foliage.
 The blue-green leaves resemble tulip or leek foliage.
-In springtime, moly garlic grow tall, leafless flower stalks topped with clusters of star-shaped yellow blossoms.
+In springtime, moly garlics grow tall, leafless flower stalks topped with clusters of star-shaped yellow blossoms.
 Both the brilliant hue and the flower shape are eye-catching and appealing, and they make great cut flowers.
-That’s why so many gardeners in this country have started growing golden garlic.
+That’s why so many gardeners in the U.S. have started growing golden garlic.

 How to Grow Golden Garlic

 If you are wondering how to grow golden garlic, you’ll be happy to learn that the plant thrives in most regions in the country.
 It grows well in U.S. Department of Agriculture plant hardiness zones 3 through 9.
 Growing golden garlic is a snap, and you won’t need many bulbs to get going.
 That’s because these plants quickly naturalize an area, returning year after year to brighten up a sunny corner.
 It looks particularly lovely when it appears in wide swaths of yellow.
 In order to start growing golden garlic, plant the bulbs in autumn in well-draining soil, ideally rich, sandy loam.
 You can site them in full sun in most regions, but part shade is better if your summers are hot.

 Allium Moly Care